 As if on cue, Asami went quite pale.

-"Well, come lie down and I'll see what I can do," Aunt Katara sad.
+"Well, come lie down and I'll see what I can do," Katara sad.

 Asami stood up and took a few steps toward the healing room, then froze.
-"Is it- would it be okay if Lin stayed with us?" she asked, giving Lin a pleading look.
+"Is it- would it be okay if Chief Bei Fong stayed with us?"
+She gave Lin a pleading look.

 It took all of Lin's willpower to keep from grimacing.
 Sick people had never been her strong suit.

-"Of course," Aunt Katara smiled at Lin, making the old chief feel like she was seven again.
+"Of course," Katara smiled at Lin, making the old chief feel like she was seven again.
 "Lin has tough hands.
-They're good for squeezing when things get painful."
+They're good for squeezing if things get painful."

 Lin supposed she could handle that duty.
 "Let's get this over with," she said.